acanalis/acanalis.github.io/content/en/post/pass me the hammer/index.md

 `KeyError` does not mean anything in the context of making a house.
 Getting such an exception is unhelpful, because there's no practical way to deal with this without looking at the code from A.

 A `HammerNotFound` error is much more informative.
 There are specific reasons explaining why the drawers dictionary does not contain the right tools.
-Maybe we have to focus on the places where the drawers get filled up.
+Maybe you have to focus on the places where the drawers get filled up.

 The information is not limited to just text.
 HammerNotFound is a class that, apart from inheriting all the properties of Exception, can contain arbitrary properties and methods.
 Maybe it can store the full context which produced the exception, like giving a copy of all the items they did have.